Exploring the World of Cotton: From Fabric to Fashion in 2024

 From all types of apparel, to sheets and personal care products, cotton holds within a whole world of possibilities as a fiber of a thousand faces and almost as many uses.

-From its cultivation to its transformation into luxurious garments and household textiles, cotton has been a loyal companion throughout history, and in 2024, its presence still remains as relevant as ever.
+From its cultivation to its transformation into luxurious garments and household textiles, cotton has been a loyal companion throughout history, even in 2024, its presence still remains as relevant as ever.
 That is why this marvel of nature is our theme of the day.

 What is Cotton?